facebookresearch/RAM/projects/paragator/README.md

 </script>
 <script src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js"></script>

-# Learning to Aggregate through Online Reinforcement Learning
+# ParaGator: Learning to Aggregate through Online RL

 ## Our Contribution

-We develop RLLM, a framework for reinforcement learning (RL) that **unifies** the post-training paradigm, enabling the policy model to excel across **easy-to-verify, hard-to-verify, and non-verifiable tasks**.

-Reinforcement Learning with an LM as Reward Model (RLLM) first trains an LM-as-RM on on-policy synthetic judgments using RL and  uses its generative rewards to optimize the policy itself.

-The LM-as-RM exploits an LLM's:
-- (1) reasoning capabilities to produce higher-quality reward signals and
-- (2) instruction-following capabilities to allow flexible reward design.

-We show that training the RLLM reward model on-policy (via responses sampled from the policy model) yields **improved results**.
+We introduce a new reasoning aggregation method called **ParaGator**.
+Its core claim is that parallel reasoning works best when you **train both stages together**:

+- the LLM generator should produce diverse candidates -- train with pass@k
+- the LLM aggregator should synthesize those candidates into a final answer

+ParaGator thus trains initial candidate generation with pass@k optimization and aggregation with pass@1 optimization.
+This brings large gains, as shown on competition math and scientific reasoning problems.

 ![Method](fig1.png)

 *Figure: Our parallel thinking scaffolding and method.
 We use pass@k optimization for optimizing the initial round of responses and pass@1 optimization (standard RLVR) for optimizing the aggregation rollouts, and train end-to-end.*

 ![Method](fig2.png)